 |3rd String (G)||196.0Hz|

 Concert pitch (AKA standard pitch) is a method of standardizing pitch, used across the world.
 When an instrument is tuned to concert pitch the A above middle C is 440Hz.
 While there have been different standards since the concept was first introduced in the early 19th century, 440kHz is accepted universally.

 When measuring smaller increments of pitch we refer to Cents.
 But if you are wondering how many cents there are to a Hz, it’s not that simple.

-We know that notes relate to frequency, but, interestingly, when we double the frequency of a note the human ear recognizes it as the same note, it’s just one (or more) octaves higher.
+Notes relate to frequency, but, when we double the frequency of a note the human ear recognizes it as the same note, it’s just an octave higher.

 The 12 semitones that make up the individual notes of an octave (C, C#, D, D#, E, F, F#, G, G#, A, A#, B) that lie between 262Hz (middle C or C4) and 524Hz (C5) are divided into 12 equal pitches, known as 12 tone equal temperament.

-The frequency of the notes however, change logarithmically because the frequency doubles whenever we play a note in the next highest octave.
+However, the frequency of the notes changes logarithmically because the frequency doubles whenever we play a note in the next highest octave.
 This means the number of cents in a Hz increases exponentially.